mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 Once the topology has been set up, each node in the cluster is assigned a rank.
 The rank is essentially the node identifier in the cluster.
 The node assigned rank 0 is considered the "master" node, and all other nodes are considered worker nodes.

 The tracker is logically distinct from all nodes in the cluster, and does not actually perform any computation.
 Once it has finished setting up the topology, the tracker has finished its job.
 However, a user may choose to colocate the tracker with a master/worker node for simplicity.

+The tracker initially communicates with all nodes in the cluster over SSH.
+This means that the tracker's SSH public key must be authorized by every node in the cluster.
+Once this initial communication has finished, all other inter-node communication happens over TLS.

 Before training begins, Distributed Secure XGBoost leverages *inter-enclave attestation* to authenticate all enclaves in the cluster -- each enclave attests all neighboring enclaves to verify the enclave's identity and to verify that the enclave will be running the proper code.